LoyolaChicagoCS/gradhandbook/source/regulations.rst

 trace and the later deadline for avoiding  tuition.
 We will be correct things if you are before the GSB deadlines.
 See below under Dropping a Course for further discussion of the categories.

+F-1 visa students
+    If you are keeping 3 real Fall semester courses, and you add a winter quarter course, it can be counted for visa purposes as one of the 3 courses that you need for full-time status in spring.
+    Check with the Office of International Programs for details.

 .. index:: graduation